 According to a quick report from localities, by noon on May 3, nearly 100 hectares of rice had fallen due to heavy rain and strong winds.
 Because the rice was ripe, it could affect productivity and quality; in particular, areas that fell close to the ground would incur additional harvesting costs.

-According to Mr. Trang, in the coming time, the weather is forecast to continue to be complicated with extreme weather phenomena such as thunderstorms, tornadoes, strong winds, the risk of causing many areas of unharvested rice to fall and be flooded is very high.
+According to Mr. Trang, the weather forecast in the coming time is that the weather will continue to be complicated with extreme weather phenomena such as thunderstorms, tornadoes, strong gusts of wind, and the risk of falling and flooding many areas of unharvested rice is very high.

 Mobilize human resources and machinery to harvest the remaining rice areas with the motto "green house is better than old field", especially for rice areas that have fallen or been flooded to limit the impact on productivity and quality.